Boston Alopecia Treatment

 Depending on the type of hair loss, multiple treatment options are available.
 Over-the-counter treatments such as minoxidil (Rogaine) can be helpful for certain types of hair loss.
 Other times, prescription pills such as finasteride or spironolactone may be necessary.
 There are some in-office procedures that can help regrow hair.
 Cortisone injections can be done by a health care provider to help stimulate hair growth.

-Call or contact our Boston office to schedule your consultation with Dr. Graber, Dr. Meyer, or Dr. Al-Haseni.
+Call or contact our Boston office to schedule your consultation with Dr. Graber, or one of our other experienced providers.

 alopecia first treatment